Factbox: EPA's looming clean air rules

 * CROSS STATE AIR POLLUTION RULE

 Finalized by the EPA in July, this rule aims to slash air pollution that blows downwind from coal-fired power plants in the eastern United States.
-Two days before it was to take effect, a U.S. federal appeals court delayed the implementation, pending further review, after power generators complained about the deadline.
-The first phase of regulation had been set to begin on January 1, 2012, and the second two years later.
+In November, the U.S. Senate defeated a proposal by U.S. Sen. Rand Paul that would have blocked the rule.
+The first phase of regulation is to begin on January 1, 2012, and the second two years later.

 * VEHICLE EFFICIENCY

-The EPA and the Department of Transportation in December released a plan to double auto fuel efficiency to 54.5 mile per gallon by 2025.
+The EPA and the Department of Transportation this month released a plan to double auto fuel efficiency to 54.5 miles per gallon by 2025.
 Regulators hope to finalize the proposal by summer following a 60-day comment period.
 The rules, which have rankled some Republicans in Congress, would start taking effect in 2017.
 Current standards require automakers to raise efficiency across their fleets from 27 mpg today to 35.4 mpg by 2016.

 * MERCURY, TOXIC POLLUTANTS FROM POWER PLANTS